brainomite/home-page/_posts/2021-01-20-thinkful-vscode-extensions.md

 Are you like me, someone who loves stats?
 Do you want to track how much coding you are doing?

+There's this tool [WakaTime](https://wakatime.com/), that will let you know exactly this and more!

 You'll know how much time you spent coding overall and broken down by projects.
 You'll also see a breakdown of time by language.

-There's this tool [WakaTime](https://wakatime.com/), that will let you know exactly this and more!

 Please be aware they are collecting your data, and if you are concerned about privacy, you can check out the FAQ on privacy [here](https://wakatime.com/faq).
 {:.note}

-The free account will only show you your coding for the past 2 weeks.
+The free account will show you your coding for the past 2 weeks.

 Should you wish to use this, sign up and then follow [these directions](https://wakatime.com/vs-code) to set it up with VS code.